 Like Home Depot says, "You can do it.
 We can help."

-Give me a call to see if Infusionsoft really is right for you, even if it requires a bit of a stretch and a little dreaming.
-If it’s not right for you today I’ll tell you.
-I’ll also tell you what you must do to get to the point that you need Infusionsoft.
+Contact me to see what marketing automation software really is right for you, even if it requires a bit of a stretch and a little dreaming.
+If it's not right for you today I'll tell you.
+I'll also tell you what you must do to get to the point that you need Infusionsoft.

 Either way I can promise you three things: